 Ingredients

-- Fresh cauliflower: You'll need one medium head.
-Look for a white, firm, and blemish-free cauliflower.
+- Fresh cauliflower: You'll need one medium cauliflower head.
+Make sure it's white, firm, and blemish-free.

 - Olive oil: Melted butter is also very good.